squidsoup/mushrooms-russia-history-ebook/errors.md

 ## Chapter 5, Book 3

 * Heraldic emblems did not come into use until about A.D. **noo** [chapter_5_book_3 line 79]
+* The same vowel change was to take place shortly afterwards in God&rsquo;s name: in the profanity of the iyth century &lsquo;God&rsquo; by a euphemistic mincing of the vowel became &lsquo;Gad&rsquo;.) [line 39]
 ## Chapter 5, Book 4

 * In ancient Greek a kind of toad that was said to puff itself up to bursting and to exhale a poisonous breath was the **cpuaaXoc**, a word derived from **cpDasc**, meaning a bellows, a wind, a blast, a breath; and it is related to a Greek word for bladder and bubbl